ejamesc/viki-instant/README.md

 * The additional videos section doesn't clear when switching videos by clicking a video link
 * Javascript overall may be optimized.
 Not as fast as I like.
+* Problem with loading videos fromt he additional videos section, if the title has utf-8 (non-English) characters.

 Time spent: 1.5 days.
 See a demo at http://elijames.org/viki/